 - Increased financial data reporting requirements for organizations older than one year

-If you have a technical or procedural question about Exempt Organizations, visit the Charities and Nonprofits homepage.
+If you have a technical or procedural question about Exempt Organizations, visit the Charities and Nonprofits webpage.

 January 19, 2018